 What are the open calls?

-Open calls are the means through which H2020 and HE projects can request a support from HSbooster to help them work on a standards-related activity.
-The Projects will apply to an open call and the delivery model will be “first-come-first-serve”, where the applicant projects will only be rejected in case they do not live up to the eligibility criteria.
+The open call is the means through which H2020 and HE projects can request a support from HSbooster to help them work on a standards-related activity.
+The Projects will apply to an open call and the delivery model will be “first-come-first-serve”, where the applicant projects will only be rejected if they do not live up to the eligibility criteria.

 How many open calls are available?

 When is the next open call?

-The first open call has opened in June 2022.
+The continuous open call opened in June 2022.
 Visit our website for more information and sign-up to our newsletter to always be updated.

 How can I evaluate my project’s readiness towards standardisation?

 The HSbooster.eu project will provide an assessment tool to guide projects in measuring their standardisation readiness.
 The tool will be available in 2023.

 What are the eligibility criteria for projects to apply to an open call?

 Projects (represented by their beneficiaries) are eligible to apply to the open call online through the HSbooster.eu website where full details of each call will be hosted.
 An eligibility evaluation will be carried out to make sure that